bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 Use the bossanova808 repo available here: http://wiki.xbmc.org/index.php?title=Unofficial_add-on_repositories

-...download the zip, and install the add on from the zip file
+...download the repo zip, and install the repo using the zip file

-Wait a minute or two (or force-refresh the add on) - the in the repo you will see various installable addons.
-Choose XSqueeze
+Wait a minute or two (or force-refresh the repo) - then in the repo you will see various installable addons.
+Choose XSqueeze and install it.

 ********************************************************************************
 4. Configure XSqueeze